Key information- wider opening of school.

 - Resources from home to be limited, brought in and kept in one named backpack, which will remain on the back of your child’s chair to minimise contact in cloakroom/ corridor and transmission of the virus from home to school/ other households.

-- School will be closed from 12.30 pm on a Friday afternoon to ensure extended weekly cleaning can take place, protective measures can be reviewed, stocks replenished and staff can plan and prepare for the following week including planning the home learning.
+- In the event of a lockdown, school will be closed from 12.30 pm on a Friday afternoon to ensure extended weekly cleaning can take place, protective measures can be reviewed, stocks replenished and staff can plan and prepare for the following week including planning the home learning.
 Lunch will be provided before children leave.

 - Staff who present with any symptoms, live with or have contact with another person who develops symptoms or where a child in school has symptoms, will be isolated as tested for the virus.